-Applications for project grants in the first round must be submitted no later than 29 May 2020.
-Applications must be written in English and will include the following documents.
+Applications for project grants in the second round must be submitted by 30 November 2022.
+Applications must be written in English and will include the following documents:

-- A completed proposal form, including the amount requested, the start and end dates of the project, and an outline of the project's themes and activities. - A completed institutional support form. - A completed budget template. - A full curriculum vitae of the Principal Investigator (the project leader). - Short curricula vitae of other members of the team if applicable. - Any other supporting materials (graphics, institutional media etc.)
+- A completed proposal form, including the amount requested, the start and end dates of the project, and an outline of the project's themes and activities; - A completed institutional support form; - A completed budget template; - A full curriculum vitae of the project leader;

+- Short curricula vitae of other members of the team if applicable; - Any other supporting materials (graphics, institutional media etc.).